Se não instanciou o template não tem nada de errado

 # O que O Artista me diz em sua revisita?

-Caloni, 2024-07-10 movies [up] [copy]Um filme como poucos.
+Caloni, 2024-07-10 cinema movies [up] [copy]Um filme como poucos.
 Homenageia o cinema mudo ou qualquer pequena revolução na sétima arte, as perdas, os ganhos, com muito charme.
 A relação entre a nova atriz que chega e o velho ator que sai é muito mais que simbólica.
 Ele atua em cima de vários níveis e hoje pode ser visto sob outros aspectos, como a mudança social abrupta e o quão ele é doloroso para os da geração anterior.
 Ao mesmo tempo ele é fofinho, doce, engraçado e mantém um ritmo sem som invejável comparado com a maioria de filmes coloridos e em som.

 # Sacred Cow (Diana Rodgers and Robb Wolf)